Menachem Mendel Schneerson: Seventh Chabad Rebbe

 As Rebbe, Schneerson would receive visitors for private meetings, known as yechidus, on Sunday and Thursday evenings.
-Those meetings would begin at 8 pm and often continue until five or six in the morning and were open to everyone.
-Schneerson, who spoke several languages including English, Yiddish, Hebrew, French, Russian, German and Italian, would converse with people on all issues and offer his advice on both spiritual and mundane matters.
-Politicians and leaders from across the globe came to meet him, but Schneerson showed no preference to one person over another.
+Those meetings would begin at 8 pm and often continue until 5 or 6 in the morning and were open to everyone.
+Schneerson, who spoke several languages including English, Yiddish, Hebrew, Aramaic, French, Russian, German, and Italian, would converse with people on all issues and offer his advice on both spiritual and mundane matters.
+Politicians and leaders from across the globe came to meet him, but Schneerson showed no preference for one person over another.
 His secretary once even declined to admit John F. Kennedy because Schneerson was already meeting 'ordinary' people who had requested appointments months previously.
-Those meetings were discontinued in 1982 when it became impossible to accommodate the large number of people.
+Those meetings were discontinued in 1982 when it became impossible to accommodate many people.
 Meetings were then held only for those who had a special occasion, such as a bride and groom for their wedding or a boy and his family on the occasion of a bar mitzvah.

-During his four decades as Rebbe, Schneerson would deliver regular addresses, centered on the weekly Torah portion and on various tractates of the Talmud.
+During his four decades as Rebbe, Schneerson would deliver regular addresses centered on the weekly Torah portion and on various tractates of the Talmud.
 These talks, delivered without text or notes, would last for several hours, and sometimes went for eight or nine hours without a break.
 During the talks, Schneerson demonstrated a unique approach in explaining seemingly different concepts by analysis of the fundamental principle common to the entire tractate, and referenced both classic and esoteric sources from all periods, citing entire sections by heart.

-Outreach, spiritual and political campaigns
+Outreach, spiritual campaigns

 Women and girls

-In 1951 Schneerson established a Chabad women's and girl's organization and a youth organization in Israel.
-Their mission was to engage in outreach which was exclusively directed at women and teens.
-In 1953 he opened branches of these organizations in New York, London and Toronto.
-In a marked departure from an entrenched tendency to limit high-level Torah education to men and boys, Schneerson equally addressed his teachings to both genders.
-He addressed meetings of the organizations, and led gatherings exclusively for women.
-Schneerson would describe the increase in Torah study by women as one of the "positive innovations of the later generations."
+In 1951, Schneerson established a Chabad women's and girl's organization and a youth organization in Israel.
+Their mission was to engage in outreach exclusively directed at women and teens.
+In 1953, he opened branches of these organizations in New York, London, and Toronto.
+Schneerson equally addressed his teachings to both genders in a marked departure from an entrenched tendency to limit high-level Torah education to men and boys.
+He addressed meetings of the organizations and led gatherings exclusively for women.
+Schneerson would describe the increase in Torah study by women as one of the "positive innovations of the later generations".